 Dr. Elizabeth H. Prodromou is a nonresident senior fellow at the Atlantic Council’s Eurasia Center.
-She is also the faculty director of the Initiative on Religion, Law, and Diplomacy with the Fletcher School of Law and Diplomacy at Tufts University.
+She is also Visiting Scholar in the International Studies Program at Boston College, where she will join the faculty as Visiting Professor in the forthcoming academic year.
+Previously, she served as faculty director of the Initiative on Religion, Law, and Diplomacy with the Fletcher School of Law and Diplomacy at Tufts University.
 Additionally, she serves as co-president at Religions for Peace, a non-governmental international coalition comprised of representatives from the world’s religions.

 From 2011 to 2015, she was a member of the US Secretary of State’s Religion & Foreign Policy Working Group and served a diplomatic appointment as vice chair and commissioner on the US Commission on International Religious Freedom from 2004 to 2012.